over-light/proxima/docs/delegate.md

 **Important!**

-If the command `proxi node delchain <delegation ID hex>` does not confirm the transaction in 30-40 sec, it means it was orphaned.
+If the command `proxi node endchain <delegation ID hex>` does not confirm the transaction in 30-40 sec, it means it was orphaned.
 It can happen because there are significant chances of a race condition between sequencer and the deletion transaction, so it looks like "the sequencer does not want to give my tokens back".

 This, however, there's no risk of losing your tokens because:
-- normally, after repeating the command `proxi node delchain <delegation ID hex>` one or several time everything works out.
+- normally, after repeating the command `proxi node endchain <delegation ID hex>` one or several time everything works out.
 Probability of the race condition is ~50%, so the coin falling one side forever is impossible.
 - even if sequencer which is delegation target becomes malicious and ignores your transaction or is simply down, it is easy to switch to alternative one  or even several of them.